 It’s a wonderful way to bring something personal into the workplace.
 We encourage discussions about wellbeing, and this has brought some of those conversations to the surface and broken down barriers.”- Charlotte Mills

 For more than a year, FE fundinfo has supported all kinds of charities.
-They’ve raised money for infant mental health and for women’s rights.
+They’ve raised money for infant mental health and women’s rights.
 They’ve supported a shelter for homeless people in Australia and a neonatal unit in a UK hospital.
-They’ve contributed to a charity fighting food waste in Hong Kong, several mental health organizations, and a research project in Italy studying the positive effects of having animals around children during medical treatments.
+They’ve contributed to a charity fighting food waste in Hong Kong, several mental health organizations and a research project in Italy studying the positive effects of having animals around children during medical treatments.

 One of the dogs in the research study belongs to an FE fundinfo team member, which is how they learned about the charity.
 In fact, most of the organizations they support have personal ties to team members.

 Every month a different one of FE fundinfo’s 16 global locations chooses which charity the whole organization will support through Charity Miles.

 “Some of the charities are very personal and close to home,” says Charlotte Mills, Employee Experience and HR Operations Manager.
 “Which is wonderful, because it brings the charity to life and further incentivizes people to get involved and feel that sense of purpose.”